What happens when the children get cold?

 How do you intend to make the program more inclusive?

-One of our core values is inclusion.
 In addition to what we’ve noted in the above sections, we are working to translate our materials into Spanish and have an interpreter available for Spanish speaking families who are interested in our program.
 We also hope to collaborate with the public school’s special services programs so as to ensure that students with special needs can access our program.